 Learning how to become an affiliate marketer is a great way to monetize your blog, once your it begins to increase Google Search rank for money-making keywords, it’s time to learn how to start affiliate marketing.
-In this guide, we outline 13 affiliate marketing steps other blogs haven’t covered.
+In this guide, we outline 15 easy to follow affiliate marketing steps.

 Scroll to the end of this how to affiliate marketing guide to view our How to Start an Affiliate Site in 15 Steps infographic.